 To elect USAC, complete the recertification election spreadsheet and send the completed spreadsheet to USAC via email.
-If an ETC does not elect USAC by the deadline, it is assumed that the company is conducting its own recertification process.
+Service providers may limit the SACs for which USAC performs the recertification process.

 The election is considered final for every year until the service provider officially revokes the election.
 If a service provider does not elect USAC by the deadline, it is assumed that the service provider will conduct its own recertification process.